 Description Applies to Daily The number of days the ICP's point of connection is energised.
+Retailer meter data charge The number of days the ICP's point of connection is energised.
 Peak Volume of electricity (kWh) distributed to the ICP during peak periods.
-Shoulder Volume of electricity (kWh) distributed to the ICP during shoulder periods Off Peak Volume of electricity (kWh) distributed to the ICP during off-peak periods.
+Shoulder Volume of electricity (kWh) distributed to the ICP during shoulder periods.
+Off-peak Volume of electricity (kWh) distributed to the ICP during off-peak periods.
 Capacity The capacity of the ICP's connection to the Northpower network as at the last day of the month, as determined by Northpower.
-In determining the capacity, Northpower will take into account the below factors, in addition to any other factors which it considers relevant to the ICP: Low Voltage: Fuse Capacity Transformer: Transformer Capacity High Voltage: Customer's Transformer Capacity Demand The average of the ICP's 10 highest half hour kVA demands between 7am and 10pm (including weekends and public holidays) calculated across the month.
-Excess demand The difference between the anytime maximum demand (i.e. single highes half hour kVA demand) and the ICP's capacity, where the consumer's anytime maximum demand is greater than the capacity.
+In determining the capacity, Northpower will take into account the below factors, in addition to any other factors which it considers relevant to the ICP: Low voltage: Fuse Capacity Transformer: Transformer Capacity High voltage: Customer's Transformer Capacity Demand The average of the ICP's 10 highest half hour kVA demands between 7am and 10pm (including weekends and public holidays) calculated across the month.
+Excess demand The difference between the anytime maximum demand (i.e. single highest half hour kVA demand) and the ICP's capacity, where the consumer's anytime maximum demand is greater than the capacity.
 Charge is calculated as the (highest half hour period demand (in kVA) during the month less capacity) x rate x days in month.
 Power factor The power factor amount.
+Export generation The volume of electricity (kWh) exported from the ICP back into Northpower's distribution network.
+Import The volume of electricity (kWh) imported by the Generation ICP.